-Over the past 18 years I have been teaching students in higher education how to work with technology and young kids how to code.
-Over that time I learned a few things about teaching and not to mention, a few things about myself.
+These are my top 5 tips for teaching coding that I applied over the past 20 years.
+Since I have been teaching students in higher education how to work with technology and young kids how to code, I learned a few things about teaching and not to mention, a few things about myself.

 I 'Play' Teacher

 I am the first to admit that when I came into teaching from developing software full time, I really had no idea how to teach.
 My time as a Marine Officer often put me in an instructor type role as I gave various classes to my Marines but when I then went on to develop software, I spent more time as a learner than a teacher.

 I have a tremendous amount of admiration for formally trained educators in primary and secondary education.
 I also have great admiration for the moms and dads taking on the responsibility of educating their young people at home.